adrien-cuisse/c-lib-rubiks-core/README.md

 include/ directory contains public functions/method, everything in src/ is implementation detail (might change in the future), you may want to do things different

+## Known issues

+- Tests are repetitive: it's hard to refactor macro-based tests, providing function pointers doesn't really help readability, plus we have to `#define`the call to our functions to keep track of `__FILE__` and `__LINE__`
+- There are maaaany tests: yes, every spec is tested

 ## 😨 Found a bug ?